Summer School 2020

 Theology, Spirituality and Religious Experience

 This summer we are offering a two-week online summer school on 'Theology, Spirituality and Religious Experience'.
-The course consists of 10 online lectures by Fr Pat Collins C.M. given over two weeks and is very flexible as it is delivered entirely online and is offered twice:
+The course consists of 10 online lectures by Fr Pat Collins C.M. given over two weeks and is very flexible as it is delivered entirely online from:

 10 - 21 August